Lemonade: sugar, water, lemon juice. Easy, right?

 For more intense lemon flavor, grate the zest from one fresh lemon and add the zest to the simple syrup as you are making it.
 Once the sugar has dissolved in the water remove from heat and let the zest seep in the simple syrup for several minutes, then strain out the zest when you add the simple syrup to the lemon juice.

 1 cup sugar (can reduce to 3/4 cup)

-- 3 to 4 cups cold water (to dilute)
+2 to 3 cups cold water (to dilute)

-2 While the sugar is dissolving, use a juicer to extract the juice from 4 to 6 lemons, enough for one cup of juice.
+While the water is heating for the simple syrup, juice your lemons.
+Depending on the size of the lemons, 4 to 6 of them should be enough for one cup of juice.

 Serve with ice, sliced lemons.